NikolayP12/sqlquestion/README.md

 ## Purpose

 The purpose of this "question type" plugin is to be used to create a bank of questions for the "SQLab" plugin.
-These questions will be retrieved by the "SQLab" plugin from the id of the questionnaire to which the created questions are associated.
+These questions will be retrieved by the "SQLab" plugin using the ID of the questionnaire to which the created questions are associated.
-In order to know the id of the questionnaires it is necessary to follow the steps of installation of the custom questionnaire module, as explained above.
-The id of the questionnaire can be identified in the configuration section of the created quiz, under the field that contains the quiz name, the field can be found as "Quiz id".
+In order to know the ID of the questionnaires it is necessary to follow the steps of installation of the custom questionnaire module, as explained above.
+The ID of the questionnaire can be identified in the configuration section of the created quiz, under the field that contains the quiz name, the field can be found as "Quiz ID".

 ## Configuration and Usage

 Once the plugin is installed, you can start creating a SQL question from the question bank.
-Go to your _Course > Question bank_ and select the option to create a new question.
+Go to your /Course > /Question bank and select the option to create a new question.
-Choose 'SQL question' from the list of question types.
+Choose "SQL question" from the list of question types.

 Once you have started creating a new question you will have to enter information at least within the fields specified as mandatory, the mandatory fields are marked and all have a help element with additional information